Naetion/Guides/resolve-disputes.md

 ### How disputes get resolved

-The NAETION community elects Resolvers that represent HJAELPers, clients, investors, and validators.
+The NAETION community elects Resolvers that represent QUESTers, clients, investors, and validators.
 Under the direction of a community-elected Chief Resolver, Resolvers review the evidence and offer expert opinions on subjective claims in order to come to an agreement.
 This ensures decisions are fair and unbiased.

 ### Dispute resolution in 4 steps